Fiction Contest Story 3

 With extreme suspicion and caution, the boy stepped into the clearing, still keeping his distance, his eyes turning from hostile to helpless.
 A million thoughts were racing through Kit’s mind.
 Her entire family is a group of professional werewolf hunters.
 Their whole goal is to eradicate all werewolves.
 But when she looked at this one, all the pent-up adrenaline and desire to be the first of her cousins to kill a werewolf vanished.

-“Hey Ms. Scary-wolf-hunter lady, I know that you are sparing my life and all — and super grateful, by the way — but like, you reek of wolfsbane,” said the boy.
+“Hey, Ms. Scary-wolf-hunter lady, I know that you are sparing my life and all — and super grateful, by the way — but like, you reek of wolfsbane,” said the boy.
 “Again, you know, super grateful.
-Just needed to get that off my mind because you are like, really pretty and imitating.”
+Just needed to get that off my mind because you are like, really pretty and intimidating.”